-Follow the submission requirements noted in Part IV § 1.9 in the document entitled "NIFAGrants.gov Application Guide."
-For information about the status of a submitted application, see Part III § 6 of the NIFAGrants.gov Application Guide.
+Follow the submission requirements noted in Part IV of NIFA Grants Application Guide.
+For information about the status of a submitted application, see Part III of the NIFA Grants Application Guide.

 PART V. APPLICATION REVIEW REQUIREMENTS

 A. NIFA's Evaluation Process